rajiv-kc/AngularJS-User-Management/README.md

 # AngularJS-User-Management
 Before start make sure you installed latest angular, angular/cli and npm.
 If you are using older version, please update to latest version.

-To install angular js check the instructions in following link. https://angular.io/guide/quickstart
+To install angular js, check the instructions in following link.

+https://angular.io/guide/quickstart

 Here I used